 Let's look at each of these.

 This metric is by no means comprehensive, but it can be a valuable asset to determining the complexity of a given piece of code.
-Originally developed in 1976 by Thomas McCabe, it measures the number of linearly independent paths through a program’s source code.
+Initially developed in 1976 by Thomas McCabe, it measures the number of linearly independent paths through a program's source code.
 You compute it by using the control flow graph of the program.

 Here's an example of a control flow graph: